Admin Settings

 When showing multiple series at once:

-• Single view — Show one image at a time (full screen)
+- Single — always show one pane at a time

 Grid Options